 Earlier this year, eClinicalWorks agreed to pay $155 million to resolve allegations brought under the False Claims Act that it misrepresented the capabilities of its software and paid kickbacks to customers for promoting the product.
 The government complaint alleged that the software did not comply with the standards for certification, because it could not retrieve a drug code from a complete database, did not accurately record user actions in an audit log, did not perform drug interaction checks, and failed to satisfy data portability requirements.

 Individuals that report evidence of healthcare fraud through the False Claims Act may be eligible for rewards of between 15 and 30 percent of the government’s recovery.
 In the case against eClinicalWorks, the whistleblower received $30 million.
-If you have evidence of fraud by an EHR vendor, please call for a free initial and confidential consultation with Eric Young or another False Claims Act attorney at McEldrew Young Purtell.
+If you have evidence of fraud by an EHR vendor, please call for a free initial and confidential consultation with Eric Young or another False Claims Act attorney at McEldrew Young Purtell Merritt.